Healthdirect Free Australian health advice you can count on.

 How is pericarditis diagnosed?

-Pericarditis is usually able to be confirmed with a physical examination and electrocardiogram (ECG).
+Pericarditis is usually confirmed with a physical examination and electrocardiogram (ECG).

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.